sebapag/strapi/docs/3.0.0-beta.x/guides/deployment.md

 sudo nano webhook.js
 ```

-- In the `nano` editor, copy/paste the following script, but make sure to replace `your_secret_key` and `repo` with the values that correspond to your project, then save and exit:
+- In the `nano` editor, copy/paste the following script, but make sure to replace `your_secret_key` and `repo` with the values that correspond to your project, then save and exit.
+This script creates a variable called `PM2_CMD` which changes to the home directory and then runs pm2 restart the project using the `ecosystem.config.js` file.
+Later this variable is used after pulling from GitHub.
+This is done to keep your `ecosystem.config.js`, as the point of starting your application.

 ```js
 var secret = 'your_secret_key';